 The module is delivered by an expert interdisciplinary team that will focus on hypertonia management that is pertinent to health professionals aiming to improve service delivery.

 Postgraduate students participating in this module will develop a critical understanding of hypertonia, contemporary assessment methods and evidence-based management approaches.
 Students will have the opportunity to focus on specific patient populations or aspects of hypertonia relevant to their practice such as dystonia or spasticity.

 Level 7 - masters degree

-Blended learning approach with face to face delivery at Plymouth
+Face to face delivery at Plymouth*

 Summary of Module Content